Mileage: 43.1k (26.8 miles), plus 20+ miles in Cape Scott Provincial Park (I made it 16k)

 Kristina and Kora, two recent high school graduates from Germany, turned out to be very helpful and I asked them to help get my sleeping pad underneath me (along with my pillow) and lay my sleeping bag on top along with my puffy jacket.
 My arm was a different story because even getting something underneath it hurt something fierce but I did have Kristina help me put a glove on and cover it with my rain jacket.
 Every time I had them pull something out of my pack they would look at each other and say, “You are so prepared!”
 She wanted to know why I was carrying gloves, was it for if I got cold at night?
 It left me to wonder what these gals weren’t carrying in their packs.
-I took some pain medication and ate some snacks and drank water.
+I took some (ineffective) pain medication and ate some snacks and drank water.

 While one of the girls waited with me, the other one went down and started a fire on the beach.
 They came up with some great ideas, “Do you think we could use your hammock to carry you down to the beach?
 We don’t want to leave you alone.”
 I told them thank you, I was warm and comfy right where I was and only wanted to move once if I had to.
 They were worried about things like bears and wolves, which were the least of my worries at the moment.
 We chatted about how they had ended up on the trail (Kristina is in Canada on a visa and Kora came to visit her) and I gave them my contact information so I could thank them when everything was said and done.

 The sun had set and we were donning headlamps when I thought I spotted a light in the trees on the other side of the yurt and then someone yelled out.
-Kristina and Kora ran down to the beach to confirm help was needed and soon I was crying for the overwhelming emotion at the sight of the coast guard there to rescue me.
+Kristina and Kora ran down to the beach to confirm help was needed and soon I was crying from the overwhelming emotion at the sight of the coast guard there to rescue me.
 I told him (Craig) what was wrong and then he said he would be right back to take care of me.
-It wasn’t long before things were being shoved back in my pack, I had my arm around Craig’s neck and I was making my way down to the shore where a large zodiak was waiting to approach.
+It wasn’t long before things were being shoved back in my pack, I had my good arm around Craig’s neck and I was making my way down to the shore where a large zodiak was waiting to approach.
 Then, we were wading into the surf and I was being lifted over the side of the boat.
 Mind you, I was not the best subject.
 I was in so much pain I refused to let them touch my arm or immobilize it.
 I was on my own to do that so it hung limp at my side.